 There are no published reports by NGOs about cases of actual refoulement at the border of persons wanting to apply for asylum.
 CPR does not conduct border monitoring and only has access to applicants after the registration of their asylum claim and, within the context of border procedures, once SEF has conducted the individual interview, which constitutes an additional risk factor.
 However, it receives at times third party contacts reporting the presence of individuals in need of international protection at the border.
 With rare exceptions, and even where CPR does not immediately intervene, the registration of the corresponding applications in these cases is normally communicated by SEF to CPR in the following days (see Registration of the asylum application).

-Notwithstanding this, in 2014 CPR carried out research on access to protection and the principle of non-refoulement at the borders and in particular at Lisbon Airport.
+In 2014 CPR carried out research on access to protection and the principle of non-refoulement at the borders and in particular at Lisbon Airport.
 While no cases of actual push backs at the border were identified, the research allowed for the identification of certain shortcomings such as extraterritorial refoulement in the framework of extraterritorial border controls by air carrier personnel in conjunction with SEF in Guinea Bissau.
-To the extent of CPR’s knowledge, no further research has been conducted since then.
+To the extent of CPR’s knowledge, no further research has been conducted on this issue since then.

-The UN Committee Against Torture recently noted that Portugal should “[e]sure that, in practice, no one may be expelled, returned or extradited to another State where there are substantial grounds for believing that he or she would run a personal and foreseeable risk of being subjected to torture and ill-treatment” and that procedural safeguards and effective remedies with regard to the prohibition of refoulement are available.
+The UN Committee Against Torture noted in 2019 that Portugal should “[e]sure that, in practice, no one may be expelled, returned or extradited to another State where there are substantial grounds for believing that he or she would run a personal and foreseeable risk of being subjected to torture and ill-treatment” and that procedural safeguards and effective remedies regarding the prohibition of refoulement are available.

 Since 2018, Portugal has systematically participated in ad hoc relocation mechanisms following rescue operations in the Mediterranean and disembarkation in Malta and Italy.
-According to information from SEF, between July and November 2018, 86 applicants for international protection from 13 countries of origin were transferred to Portugal within this context (52 from Malta and 48 from Italy).
+According to information from SEF, in 2019, 100 applicants for international protection were transferred to Portugal within this context (52 from Malta and 48 from Italy).